vanilla/garden-container/README.md

 ## Acknowledgements

 This project is heavily inspired by the excellent [DICE](https://github.com/Level-2/Dice) and to a lesser extent [Aura.Di](https://github.com/auraphp/Aura.Di) projects.
-Any code in the Garden Container that resembles those projects probably is from there and remains the copyright of the respective owners.
+Any code in the Garden Container that resembles those projects probably is from them and remains the copyright of the respective owners.
 The developers of those projects are much more clever than we are.